Marathon

-The marathon was one of the original modern Olympic events in 1896.
+A creation of the French philologist Michel Bréal inspired by a story from Ancient Greece, the marathon was one of the original modern Olympic events in 1896 in Athens.
 The distance did not become standardized until 1921.
 The distance is also included in the World Athletics Championships, which began in 1983.
 It is the only running road race included in both championship competitions (walking races on the roads are also contested in both).

 History

 Origin

-The name Marathon comes from the legend of Philippides (or Pheidippides), the Greek messenger.
-The legend states that, while he was taking part in the Battle of Marathon, which took place in August or September, 490 BC, he witnessed a Persian vessel changing its course towards Athens as the battle was near a victorious end for the Greek army.
+The name Marathon comes from the legend of Pheidippides, the Greek messenger.
+The legend states that while he was taking part in the Battle of Marathon, which took place in August or September 490 BC, he witnessed a Persian vessel changing its course towards Athens as the battle was near a victorious end for the Greek army.
 He interpreted this as an attempt by the defeated Persians to rush into the city to claim a false victory or simply raid, hence claiming their authority over Greek land.
-It is said that he ran the entire distance to Athens without stopping, discarding his weapons and even clothes to lose as much weight as possible, and burst into the assembly, exclaiming νενικήκαμεν (nenikēkamen, "we have won!"), before collapsing and dying.
+It was said that he ran the entire distance to Athens without stopping, discarding his weapons and even clothes to lose as much weight as possible, and burst into the assembly, exclaiming "we have won!", before collapsing and dying.